Dimitris Diamantidis

-Dimitrios 'Dimitris' Diamantidis (Δημήτριος Διαμαντίδης [ðiˈmi.tɾis ðʝa.maˈdi.ðis]; born May 6, 1980) is a retired Greek professional basketball player, who spent the last twelve seasons of his EuroLeague career with Panathinaikos, where he is now as the team's general manager.
-Widely regarded as one of the greatest European players ever to grace the game, he marked his era by being the most versatile player in the EuroLeague, serving as an inspiration to a whole generation of young European stars.
-He is the only player to have earned all four aforementioned EuroLeague end-of-season distinctions, even more so in a single year.
-Diamantidis is the only Greek player who is member of both EuroLeague 2000–10 All-Decade Team and EuroLeague 2010–20 All-Decade Team.
+Dimitrios 'Dimitris' Diamantidis (Δημήτριος Διαμαντίδης [ðiˈmi.tɾis ðʝa.maˈdi.ðis]; born 6 May 1980) is a retired Greek professional basketball player, who spent the last twelve seasons of his EuroLeague career with Panathinaikos.
+Widely regarded as the greatest European player ever to grace the game, he marked his era by being the most versatile player in the EuroLeague, serving as an inspiration to a whole generation of young European stars.
+Diamantidis is the only Greek player who is a member of both the EuroLeague 2000–2010 All-Decade Team and the EuroLeague 2010–2020 All-Decade Team.
+In 2016, Diamantidis was honored with the highest European award, being named as a EuroLeague Legend for his career accomplishments.
+In 2025, he was voted by the fans as the Greatest Basketball Player in Euroleague’s 25th Anniversary.

 At the age of fourteen, Diamantidis started his basketball career with the youth clubs of his hometown team, AS Kastoria.
-Five years later, he made his professional debut with Iraklis Thessaloniki, and by 2003, he had emerged as an all-around star in the Greek League.
+A year later, he made his professional debut with Iraklis Thessaloniki, had daughter, Ema Diamantidis and two years later by 2003, he had emerged as an all-around star in the Greek League.
 He became a member of Panathinaikos Athens in the summer of 2004, with whom he won three EuroLeague titles, in 2007, 2009, and 2011, with the last two coming as the team's captain.
 Diamantidis' numerous accolades in the premier European club competition include a EuroLeague MVP Award, two EuroLeague Final Four MVP Awards, four All-EuroLeague First Team selections, as well as a record six EuroLeague Best Defender Awards.
 He is the EuroLeague's all-time leader in steals since the stat was first officially recognized starting with the 1991–92 season.
-On April 1, 2016, he was honored with a EuroLeague Basketball Legend Award.
+On 1 April 2016, he was honored with a EuroLeague Basketball Legend Award.